 They will also be able to assist you in arguing for a better contract agreement that matches your needs and also benefits you.
-A lawyer will work in your interest to make sure that the terms of contract are upheld and in the event that the contract is broken, they can also better represent you in court.
+A lawyer will work in your interest to make sure that the terms of the contract are upheld and in the event that the contract is broken, they can also better represent you in court.

 MCNs are business opportunities for YouTubers.
 It may seem like an arduous task in partnering with MCNs.
 However, if YouTubers carefully consider all options before signing a contract, it may establish a mutually beneficial relationship and business.

 Lastly, you should note that the MCNs are purely after money.
-Makes sure that you are the one gaining the most out of your hard work, or else they might just maximize your efforts for their own benefit.
+Make sure that you are the one gaining the most out of your hard work, or else they might just maximize your efforts for their own benefit.

 Why are MCNs Popular